-FASH 060 F Professional Image (2)
+FASH 060 F 2 units

-FASH 101 F Clothing (2) or
+FASH 101 F 2 units or

-FASH 201 F Clothing (2)
+FASH 201 F 2 units

-FASH 145 F Field Studies in Fashion (1)
+FASH 145 F 1 unit

-FASH 202 F Visual Merchandising (2)

-FASH 242 F History of Costume (3)
+FASH 242 F 3 units

-FASH 244 F Ethnic Costume (2)
+FASH 244 F 2 units

-FASH 299 F Fashion Industry Internship (1)
+FASH 299 F 1 unit

 Image Consultant Certificate

 The Image Consultant Certificate Program requires the completion of 20 units of which 19 units are in required courses.
 An additional 1 unit must be chosen from the restricted electives listed below.
 The curriculum leads to a certificate that prepares students for a career as a wardrobe and color consultant.
 The demand for professional image consultants is quickly growing, and the program will prepare students for entry-level employment with major retailers, image consulting firms, or selfemployment.
 A minimum grade of "C" is required for all courses.